 - 1 teaspoon each of Kosher Salt, Black Pepper, and Garlic Powder

-Other cruciferous veggies like cauliflower and brussels sprouts would work great if you wanted to get creative with seasoning blends and different flavor profiles.
+Other cruciferous veggies like cauliflower or brussels sprouts would work great if you wanted to get creative with seasoning blends and different flavor profiles.
 Though the cook time on something like brussels sprouts may need to be extended.